 - Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for Internet use. - Pupils will be educated in the effective use of the Internet for research, including the skills of searching, retrieval and evaluation.
-Pupils should be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Internet access in school will include filtering appropriate to the age of pupils. - The use of Internet derived materials by staff and by pupils must comply with copyright law.

-1. Managing Internet Access

-- 1. Information system security - 1.
-School ICT systems capacity and security will be reviewed regularly. - 2.
-Virus protection will be installed and updated regularly.

-3. Security strategies will be employed as part of an e-safety Service Level Agreement with NCC.
+Pupils should be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Internet access in school will include filtering appropriate to the age of pupils. - The use of Internet derived materials by staff and by pupils must comply with copyright law. - 3.1 Managing Internet Access - 3.1.1 Information system security - School ICT systems capacity and security will be reviewed regularly. - Virus protection will be installed and updated regularly. - Security strategies will be employed as part of an online safety Service Level Agreement with NCC.

-2. Pupil access
+3.1.2 Pupil access

-- 1. Pupil access to the Internet will only be available under supervision when all computers are visible to staff. - 2.
-All computers require a user to log in with their unique username and password, so activity can always be traced back to an individual. - 3.
-All pupils in school will receive teaching in Internet usage appropriate to their skill level and subject to the school receiving the necessary consents of both pupils and parents in agreement with the Responsible Use Rules (RUR). - 4.
-The responsible use rules will be posted in the main computer areas to allow pupils to refresh themselves with their commitment to using the Internet safely.
-The continued use of and access to the Internet will be subject to pupils continuing to abide by the RUR. - 5.
-Pupils will be encouraged to be critical users of the Internet, being prompted to question the truth and authenticity of information they access and to evaluate the information they retrieve. - 6.
-Downloading material from the Internet will only be undertaken with permission of the teacher responsible for that particular session.
-Similarly, material will not be uploaded onto the schools ICT equipment from external media devices originating outside school without permission. - 7.
-All electronic communication will be conducted within a set of guidelines taught as part of the ICT curriculum regarding the appropriate use of electronic media.
+- Pupil access to the Internet will only be available under supervision when all computers are visible to staff. - All computers require a user to log in with their unique username and password, so activity can always be traced back to an individual. - All pupils in school will receive teaching on Internet usage appropriate to their skill level and subject to the school receiving the necessary consents of both pupils and parents in agreement with the Responsible Use Rules (RUR). - The responsible use rules will be posted in the main computer areas to allow pupils to refresh themselves with their commitment to using the Internet safely.
+The continued use of and access to the Internet will be subject to pupils continuing to abide by the RUR. - Pupils will be encouraged to be critical users of the Internet, being prompted to question the truth and authenticity of information they access and to evaluate the information they retrieve. - Downloading material from the Internet will only be undertaken with permission of the teacher responsible for that particular session.
+Similarly, material will not be uploaded onto the schools ICT equipment from external media devices originating outside school without permission. - All electronic communication will be conducted within a set of guidelines taught as part of the ICT curriculum regarding the appropriate use of electronic media. - 3.1.3 E-mail - Pupils may only use approved email accounts on the school system. - Pupils must immediately tell a teacher if they receive an offensive email. - Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission from a parent or carer. - E-mail sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper.

-3. E-mail

-- 1. Pupils may only use approved e-mail accounts on the school system. - 2.
-Pupils must immediately tell a teacher if they receive offensive e-mail. - 3.
-Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission from a parent or carer. - 4.
-E-mail sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper.